pramodkr021/Assignment/README.md

 Now both the application are running at <strong>localhost:3000</strong> and <strong>3001</strong> respectively

-<strong>NOTE</strong>: You might run into error, if the Mongo Service in the Windows is not running.
+<strong>NOTE</strong>: You might run into error, if the MongoDB Service in the Windows is not running.
 The backend will throw error for connection refused.